microsoft/terminal/doc/specs/#2046 - Unified keybindings and commands, and synthesized action names.md

   - If we so chose, in the future we can add further commands that we think are helpful to `defaults.json`, without needing to give them keys.

-These changes to the `defaults.json` are represented in json as the follwoing:
+These changes to the `defaults.json` are represented in json as the following:

 ```json
 "commands": [